-This paper is worth 30 marks, which is 30% of the overall award for National 5 English.
+This paper is closed book & worth 30 marks, which is 30% of the overall award for National 5 English.

-2. Final Examination Paper 2: Critical Reading - Scottish Set Text & Critical Essay (1 hour 45 minutes).
+2. Final Examination Paper 2: Critical Reading (1 hour 30 minutes).

 This section of the final examination has two parts and is based on the literature studied throughout the course: